8 Simple Eating Habits to Help Curb Excess Snacking

 80% of Australians don’t drink enough water and in fact are dehydrated, without even realising it!
 Feeling tired, having low energy levels and cravings are all symptoms of dehydration.
 So to help reduce snacking we recommend drinking more water.
 Aim for around 2 Litres.

-Check out this weeks super healthy recipe that could be breakfast or dessert!
+Check out this week’s super healthy recipe that could be breakfast, dessert or a snack!

 Brekkie Banana Split